xiangp126/CrossLv/README.md

+- This project aims to persist my working/programming environment by 'oneKey' stroke
 - To do a good job, an artisan needs the best tools (idiom)

-- Thanks for the development of wonderful open-source tools
+- Thanks for the development of such wonderful open-source tools

-- Goal to persist my working/programming environment by 'oneKey' stroke
+    - fuzzy-find command-line tool and its vim plugin
+    - the C/C++ code-completion engine for vim
 - Two modes deploy selection
-    - home | root
-    - without root privilege, normally install packages into $HOME/.usr
+    - home mode: without root privilege, normally install packages into $HOME/.usr
-    - with root privilege, normally install packages into /usr/local
+    - root mode: with root privilege, normally install packages into /usr/local

-- Incremental install, safe to run consecutive times, verified on Ubuntu/CentOS/Mac
+- Incremental install supported, safe to run consecutive times
+- Has checked on Ubuntu | CentOS | Mac

 ![](https://github.com/xiangp126/crosslv/blob/master/gif/crosslv.gif)